chararch/gobatch/README.md

 ### Global Settings

 #### SetDB
-GoBatch need a database to store job and step execution contexts, so you must pass a *sql.DB instance to GoBatch before running job.
+GoBatch needs a database to store job and step execution contexts, so you must pass a *sql.DB instance to GoBatch before running job.
 ```go
     gobatch.SetDB(sqlDb)
 ```